michaeljeancn/InvestmentTool/README.md

 - [x] Added CB average price, and the redirect link to [richvest.com](http://www.richvest.com/)
 - [x] Added long term investment temporature of CSI All Share Index
 - [x] Added Bogle analysis feature for consumer and bio-medical indexes
+- [x] Consolidated all stock analysis page into one group, and added new security page, take a look

 ## Next Steps
 - [ ] Invest time and number recording